-Kiki Layne Is Her Own Secret Weapon In Netflix’s 'The Old Guard 2'
+KiKi Layne Is Her Own Secret Weapon In Netflix’s 'The Old Guard 2'

-Kiki Layne Is Her Own Secret Weapon In Netflix’s The Old Guard 2
+KiKi Layne Is Her Own Secret Weapon In Netflix’s The Old Guard 2

 In the first film, released in July 2020, the 33-year-old actor wore cornrows.
 Since then, however, she’s decided to loc her hair after hesitating on the decision for years, fearing it might limit her from getting work.
 However, the pandemic shifted her mindset, making her realize that life is too short not to do what she wants.
 After learning about the sequel, Layne told co-star Charlize Theron that she planned to cover up her locs during filming.
 Theron convinced her otherwise.